shavez00/neighborhoodMap/README.md

 Step 6.
 Run the npm command "npm install axios" to install Axios for fetching data from an API.</br>
 Step 6.
 Run the npm command "npm start" a browser should launch to the URL "http://localhost:3000" and bring up the bookshelf.
 Step 7.
 Enjoy!</br>
+*** NOTE: Service Worker caching for off-line use is only available in production.
+See below for instructions on using the application for instructions on how to enable service worker. ***

 ## Using the neighborhood map